 Which led us to recognize problem number two.
 The majority of the people who are interested in adopting a horse from a rescue are not capable of either putting it under saddle or bringing a green horse along.

 Trainers then compete for 3 days in August to show off all that they have accomplished with their horses.
-In the end, the trainers demonstrate their skills, the horses gain training, and most go into approved adoptive homes in an auction format event the end where fees went as high as $13,000, as of 2020.
-(Adopters are pre-approved and horses adopt on our adoption agreements)
+In the end, the trainers demonstrate their skills, the horses gain training, and most go into approved adoptive homes at an auction format event in the end where fees went as high as $13,000, as of 2020.
+(Adopters are pre-approved and horses adopt on our adoption agreements and are freezebranded)

-The ATFO currently is the largest equine event in West Virginia, hosting over 1,000 people in attendance over the course of the 3 day August event each year.
-This event has helped make a rescue organization an equine leader in our state.
+The ATFO currently is the largest equine event in West Virginia, having over 1,000 people in attendance over the course of 3 days in August each year.
+This competition has helped make a rescue organization an equine leader in our state.

-The Appalachian Trainer Face Off has seen remarkable numbers of equines into homes with solid foundations under them, proven the value of the adoptable horses and highlighted excellent trainers.
+The Appalachian Trainer Face Off has seen remarkable numbers of equines into homes with solid foundations under them, proving the value of the adoptable horses and highlighting excellent trainers.

 About Heart of Phoenix Equine Rescue

 Heart of Phoenix is a partner of the Right Horse Initiative.
 Starting in 2009 and formally founded in 2012, “HOP” was the only rescue in West Virginia for many years and is now the leading equine organization of any kind in that state.
 They believe in “working together to improve the lives of horses in transition through a dialogue of kindness and respect.”
 They collaborate with dozens and dozens of trainers across this country to make more horses adoptable.
 There efforts help shatter any stigma and reframe the conversation around equine adoption in order to massively increase horse adoption in the United States.